Explainable AI needs formalization: Desired purposes of XAI

-The popularity of XAI tools rests on their promise to provide insight into the properties of ML models, their training data, a given test input submitted to the model, and/or the interplay between these.
-A particularly popular class of XAI methods are those that attribute an ``importance'' score to each feature of a given test input.
-It has been argued that such feature attribution methods can be used for:
+\revi{The popularity of XAI tools, including feature attribution methods, rests on their promise to facilitate one or more of the following purposes:}

-\textbf{Model (in)validation:}\quad It is often of interest to know which features of a dataset or single sample an AI system ``bases'' its decision on.
-This would then be used to ``validate'' a model.
+\paragraph*{\revi{Model and data diagnostics and correction}} It is often of interest to know which features of a dataset or of a single sample an AI system ``bases'' its decision on. \revi{This information would then be used to judge whether a model performs in unexpected or undesired ways, and whether its training data has unexpected or undesired properties.}

 In mammographic data analysis, a radiologist would likely trust a cancer diagnosis made by an AI if told that the decision was based on a patch of tissue they themselves identify as cancerous.
-Conversely, if the XAI method assigns high ``importance'' to features that are known not to be associated with cancer, this might lead to the dismissal of the model as being wrong~\citep{saporta_benchmarking_2022}. \citet{ribeiroWhyShouldTrust2016} state ``A model predicts that a patient has the flu, and LIME highlights the symptoms in the patient’s history that led to the prediction.
+Conversely, if the XAI method assigns high ``importance'' to features that are known not to be associated with cancer, this might lead to the dismissal of the model itself as being wrong~\citep{saporta_benchmarking_2022}.

+Ribeiro et al.~\cite{ribeiroWhyShouldTrust2016} state ``A model predicts that a patient has the flu, and LIME highlights the symptoms in the patient’s history that led to the prediction.
 Sneeze and headache are portrayed as contributing to the ‘flu’ prediction, while ‘no fatigue’ is evidence against it.
-With these, a doctor can make an informed decision about whether to trust the model’s prediction.''.
+With these, a doctor can make an informed decision about whether to trust the model’s prediction''.

+\revi{In a similar vein, it is expected that XAI can help to verify that protected attributes (e.g., gender, race) do not influence model decisions.}

-\textbf{Data (in)validation:}\quad Similarly, one may be interested in whether a model bases its decisions on confounding variables.
+One may also be interested in whether a model bases its decisions on confounding variables.
 Confounders induce correlations between training in- and outputs that can be used by the model for prediction.
-However, the same correlations may not be present in a testing context, leading the model to perform poorly. \citet{lapuschkinUnmaskingCleverHans2019} use XAI methods in the process of identifying a watermark in images that acts as a confounder.
-The intended purpose of XAI, in this case, is, thus, to perform quality control not only for models but also data.
+This can be problematic if the same correlations are not present in a testing context, leading the model to perform poorly.
+Lapuschkin et al.~\cite{lapuschkinUnmaskingCleverHans2019} study a case in which a watermark in images indicates such confounding, and use XAI methods in the process of identifying this effect.